 At L’Arche, people with and without intellectual disabilities live, work, and learn together, creating communities of friendship and belonging.
-We foster mutual relationships, celebrate the unique value of every person, and strive for a world where everyone can belong and contribute.
+We foster mutual relationships, celebrate the unique value of every person, and strive for a world where everyone can belong and contribute their gifts.

-L’Arche Winnipeg community comprises six homes, where Core Members (individuals with intellectual disabilities) and Assistants share life together in a family environment.
+The L’Arche Winnipeg community is comprised of six homes, where Core Members (individuals with intellectual disabilities) and Assistants share life together in a family environment.
 Each house has four to five Core Members and three to five Assistants.

-Please note that the application process is done at our national website, L’Arche Canada.
+Please note that the application process is done through our national website, L’Arche Canada.

 If you wish to join us L’Arche Winnipeg community, please indicate that in your application form.

 If you are considering becoming an Assistant, here’s a step-by-step guide on how to apply.
 It will help you understand how the process works and what to expect.